jswu18/jswu18.github.io/blog-posts/gaussian-processes.md

 ## Identity Covariance

-For high dimensions, we can plot a single sample with the x-axis representing each dimension of the multi-variate Gaussian
+For high dimensions, we can plot a single sample with the x-axis representing each dimension of the multi-variate Gaussian.
+At this point, this plot looks a bit nonsensical as it's just random noise.

 ```python
 k = 100